- Allergic Living - http://allergicliving.com -

 While peanut allergen was used to develop the prototype, Ozcan is confident his team will be able to adapt for other allergens and gluten.
-He expects the device could become available within two years.
+He expects the device could become available within a few years.

-Ozcan and his team have developed other devices, which also make use of the power and widespread availability of mobile devices, including a microscope and a blood-count analyzer.Editor’s Note: Prof. Ozcan had to delay a scheduled interview with Allergic Living.
-We will, however, have more news from the professor about the device in the spring issue of the magazine.
+Ozcan and his team have developed other devices, which also make use of the power and widespread availability of mobile devices, including a microscope and a blood-count analyzer.Editor’s Note: See more on this device in the Spring 2013 edition of the magazine.